azkaban/azkaban/docs/containerization-design.rst

 Image Management
 ----------------
-- Azkaban will rely on docker images to create execution environment for flows.
-In order to satisfy [key Requirement #3](#Key-Requirements-for-Containerization), the final container image that actually runs a given flow will be constructed dynamically using init-containers when the flow pod is launched.
-The required layers will be discovered as laid out in the [dispatch logic](#Dispatch-Logic).
+* Azkaban will rely on docker images to create execution environment for flows.
+In order to satisfy \
+  :key Requirement #3:`key_requirements`, the final container image that actually runs a given flow will be \
+  constructed dynamically using init-containers when the flow pod is launched.
+The required layers will be \
+  discovered as laid out in the :dispatch logic:`dispatch_logic`.
-- Azkaban execution environment is composed of the following types of dependencies:
+* Azkaban execution environment is composed of the following types of dependencies:
  +-----------------------+--------------------------------------------------------------------------+
  |    Dependency Type    |                          Description                                     |
  +=======================+==========================================================================+